Biodiversity Offsets Program outcomes

 A central component of the Biodiversity Offsets Scheme is the requirement that, upon the sale of credits, a landholder deposit a specified amount of money into the Biodiversity Stewardship Payments Fund (also known as the total fund deposit).
 The BCT invests these funds and draws on the proceeds of investment of these funds, to make annual management payments to owners of active biodiversity stewardship sites.
 Sites go into active management when landholders have sold enough credits to meet their total fund deposit in full.

-At 30 November 2019, the BCT held total cash assets of $141.5 million in the Biodiversity Stewardship Payments Fund.
-The BCT made $9.1 million in annual management payments to the 109 holders of active biodiversity stewardship sites in 2018-19.
+As at 31 March 2020, the BCT held total assets of $131 million in the Biodiversity Stewardship Payments Fund.
+The BCT has made $9.6 million in annual management payments to the holders of active biodiversity stewardship sites in the past 12 months.

 The BCT is the appointed Fund Manager for the Biodiversity Stewardship Payments Fund.
 The BCT manages the Fund in accordance with a comprehensive Funds and Investment Management Framework approved by the BCT Board.
 Among other things, the Framework requires the BCT to seek regular actuarial and investment management advice to support investment management decisions.
 The BCT’s investment adviser and manager is NSW Treasury Corporation, one of the biggest investment managers in Australia.
 You can find out more about our investment management performance by reading our annual reports.

 Under the NSW Biodiversity Offsets Scheme, developers can choose to meet an offset obligation by making a payment into the Biodiversity Conservation Fund.
 Once that payment is made, the legal obligation to secure the offsets transfers to the BCT.
 The BCT must secure offsets in line with legislated offset rules (set out in the Biodiversity Conservation Regulation 2017).